cartalyst/sentry/docs/installation/laravel-4.md

 ----

-Add the following to the list of service providres in `app/config/app.php`.
+Add the following to the list of service providers in `app/config/app.php`.

 	'Cartalyst\Sentry\SentryServiceProvider',